-BP complied with its disclosure obligations under PTO 68 by the original January 17, 2020 deadline.
-(Rec.
-Doc.
-26449).
 Many B3 plaintiffs requested and received an extension up to February 20, 2020 to comply.
 (Rec.
 Docs.
 26199, 26206, & 26211).
 On April 20, 2020, the Court issued the "PTO 68 Show Cause Order."
 (Rec.
 Doc.
 26453).
-It noted that BP had fulfilled its obligations under PTO 68 and identified 91 B3 plaintiffs whose compliance with PTO 68 was disputed and who were therefore required to show cause in writing why their claims should not be dismissed with prejudice.
+The PTO 68 Show Cause Order noted that BP had fulfilled its obligations under PTO 68 and identified 91 B3 plaintiffs whose compliance with PTO 68 was disputed and who were therefore required to show cause in writing why their claims should not be dismissed with prejudice.
 On September 8 and 29, 2020, the Court issued its "PTO 68 Compliance Order" in two parts.
 (Rec.
 Docs.
 26663, 26695).
 The PTO 68 Compliance Order dismissed with prejudice the claims of 49 B3 plaintiffs for noncompliance with PTO 68.
-None of the plaintiffs whose cases are subject to this Order were dismissed by the PTO 68 Compliance Order.
-Instead, the plaintiffs whose cases are subject to this Order have been deemed to be materially compliant with this Court's Pretrial Orders 63, 66, and 68.
+The plaintiff identified in this Suggestion of Remand has been deemed to be materially compliant with PTO 68 and was not dismissed by the PTO 68 Compliance Order.

 The Court held a status conference on September 23, 2020 to address future management of the remaining cases in the B3 pleading bundle.
 Prior to the conference, the parties submitted case management proposals for the future management of the B3 cases.
-Following that status conference, the Court ordered the parties to meet and confer regarding what issues needed to be tried in the individual B3 cases and then to file reports with the Court addressing those issues within 30 days.
+Following the September 23, 2020 status conference, the Court ordered the parties to meet and confer regarding what issues needed to be tried in the individual B3 cases and then to file reports with the Court within 30 days.
 (Rec.
 Doc.
 26684).
 The Court then held a status conference on November 17, 2020.
-After hearing arguments from counsel, the Court announced its intent to sever nearly all of the remaining B3 cases from the MDL.
+After hearing arguments from counsel, the Court announced its intent to sever or suggest remand nearly all of the remaining B3 cases from MDL 2179.
 (Rec.
 Doc.
 26784).

-Furthermore, the Court stated its intent to issue, prior to severing the B3 cases, a case management order that bifurcates each B3 case such that issues relating solely to punitive damages will be stayed until after the plaintiff establishes entitlement to compensatory damages.
-In other words, a plaintiff must first prove that chemicals from the oil spill or response legally caused the injury and the amount of damages that fairly compensates the plaintiff for that injury before any litigation regarding punitive damages (discovery, motion practice, trial, etc.) may occur.
+Furthermore, the Court stated its intent to issue, prior to severing the B3 cases, a case management plan that bifurcates each B3 case such that issues relating solely to punitive damages will be stayed until after the plaintiff establishes entitlement to compensatory damages.
+In other words, plaintiffs must first prove that chemicals from the oil spill or response legally caused their injuries and the amount of damages that fairly compensates them for those injuries before any litigation regarding punitive damages (discovery, motion practice, trial, etc.) may occur.
 (See Rec.
 Doc.
 26784).
-On February 23, 2021, the Court issued the contemplated case management order (Rec.
+On February 23, 2021, the Court issued the contemplated case management order.
+(Rec.
 Doc.
-26924), a copy of which is attached to this Order as EXHIBIT A.
+26924.)

-Because certain B3 cases were transferred to MDL 2179 pursuant to 28 U.S.C. § 1407, the Court ordered the parties to file a list identifying, among other things, whether the parties to any of the B3 cases that were transferred pursuant to 28 U.S.C. § 1407 nonetheless consented to trial in this Court.
+Because certain B3 cases were transferred to MDL 2179 pursuant to 28 U.S.C. § 1407, the Court ordered the parties to file a list of B3 cases that indicated, among other things, whether the parties to any of the B3 cases that were transferred pursuant to 28 U.S.C. § 1407 nonetheless consented to trial in this Court.
 (Rec.
 Doc.
 26784).
 If they did not, the case would need to be remanded to the transferor district.
 See FED.
 JUDICIAL CTR., MANUAL FOR COMPLEX LITIGATION (FOURTH) § 22.93 (2004) (citing Lexecon Inc. v.
 Milberg Weiss Bershad Hynes & Lerach, 523 U.S. 26 (1998)).
-On December 8, 2020, the parties filed the B3 case list, which stated that 2 of the 807 then-existing B3 cases required remand under § 1407.
+On December 8, 2020, the parties filed the B3 case list, which listed the plaintiffs who did do not consent to trial of their claims in the Eastern District of Louisiana.
 (Rec.
 Doc.
 26807).
+In April 2021, the Court severed nearly all of the B3 cases from the MDL and either re-allotted them among the judges of this court (Rec.
+Doc.
+27028), transferred them to another district pursuant to 28 U.S.C. § 1404(a) (Rec.
+Doc.
+27018), or suggested that the Judicial Panel on Multidistrict Litigation remand them to another district pursuant to 28 U.S.C. § 1407(a).
+(Rec.
+Doc.
+27027).6